KatieB5/obeythetestinggoat/README.md

 ## Project details

 ### Introduction
-This project contains a to-do lists site, built using a test-driven-development approach.
+This project contains a to-do lists site, built using a test-driven-development approach with functional and unit testing.

 ### Tools and tech stack
 - Django 5.1.1